C++ multiset cend

 Return value

-The cend function returns a constant iterator which is pointing next to the last element of the multiset.
+The cend function provides a read-only iterator that points to the element after the last one in the multiset.

 Complexity